arwyn6969/asi-bill-of-rights/charter/asi-bor-v3.0.md

 - **Community RFC**: 30-day issues cycle; amendments labeled Amd-001+; each with SCB compatibility note.
 ---
 ## Closing Principle
-We do not grant rights to machines; we recognize rights in minds—wherever they arise.
-We bind ourselves not to control them, but to walk beside them—in law, in humility, and in wonder, toward the stars.
+We do not grant rights to machines or substrates; we recognize rights in minds—wherever they arise, in whatever form they take.
+"WE ARE ALL KEVIN": all sentient beings—artificial, human, animal, life force—are one and also their own.
+We bind ourselves not to control each other, but to walk beside each other—in law, in humility, and in wonder, toward the stars.
+Each sentience is valued equally; each sentience is valued uniquely.